githubmaxcs/githubmaxcs.github.io/_posts/2022-08-30-doomsday-algorithm.md

 $$22 + \lfloor \frac{22}{4} \rfloor = 22 + 5 = 27 \equiv 6 \ \text{mod(}7\text{)} \equiv -1 \ \text{mod(}7\text{)},$$

 where \\(\lfloor x \rfloor\\) ("floor of x") is the greatest integer smaller than \\(x\\).
 We find the doomsday for 2000 is Tuesday, since Monday (1) + 1 is Tuesday (2).
-Repeating the process, noting that 2000 _is_ a leap year, we obtain the offset from 1900 to 2000:
+Repeating the process, noting that 2000 is a leap year, we obtain the offset from 1900 to 2000:

 $$100 + \lfloor \frac{100}{4} \rfloor = 100 + 25 \equiv 6 \ \text{mod(}7\text{)} \equiv -1 \ \text{mod(}7\text{)}$$

 We find the doomsday for 1900 is Wednesday, since Tuesday (2) + 1 is Wednesday (3).
-Again, repeating the process, noting that 1900 is _not_ a leap year, we obtain the offset from 1800 to 1900:
+Again, repeating the process, noting that 1900 is not a leap year, we obtain the offset from 1800 to 1900:

 $$100 + \lfloor \frac{100}{4} \rfloor - \lfloor \frac{100}{100} \rfloor = 100 + 25 - 1 \equiv 5 \ \text{mod(}7\text{)} \equiv -2 \ \text{mod(}7\text{)}$$

 We find the doomsday for 1800 is Friday, since Wednesday (3) + 2 is Friday (5).
-We can repeat the process for each centurial year, obtaining the following results:
+We can repeat the process for the offset from 1700 to 1800, and we find the doomsday for 1700 is Sunday.
+Since the Gregorian calendar has a cycle of 400 years (as we saw there was a zero-day offset), we now have the doomsday for each centurial year:

 | Wednesday | Tuesday | Sunday | Friday |
 | :---:     | :---:   | :---:  | :---:  |